Volume 68, Issue 3

 References: Aiken LH, Cimiotti JP, Sloane DM.
 Effects of Nurse Staffing and Nurse Education on Patient Deaths in Hospitals with Different Work Environments.
 Med Care.
 2011 Dec; 49(12):1047-53.

 Nursing Excellence Award winners were announced during National Nurses Week in May.
-Recipients of these peer-nominated awards excel at promoting and advancing their profession; display caring and commitment to patients, families and co-workers; and demonstrate leadership in the profession and at GHS.
+Recipients of these peer-nominated awards excel at promoting and advancing their profession; display caring and commitment to patients, families and co-workers; and demonstrate leadership in the profession and at Prisma Health.
 Awards cover four categories: inpatient, outpatient, specialty role or area, and leadership.

 Greenville Memorial Medical Campus